Committee clashes before confirmation vote on Betsy DeVos

+(AP) A Senate committee has approved Betsy DeVos for education secretary, sends nomination to full Senate.
+The votes were along party lines, 12-11.

-(AP) Republican and Democratic senators are clashing over the nomination of charter school activist and wealthy Republican donor Betsy DeVos as education secretary.
+Republican and Democratic senators clashed over the nomination of charter school activist and wealthy Republican donor Betsy DeVos as education secretary.

-As the Senate Health, Education, Pensions and Labor Committee prepares to vote Tuesday on DeVos’ nomination, Chairman Lamar Alexander is lamenting Democrats’ fierce opposition to President Donald Trump’s pick.
+As the Senate Health, Education, Pensions and Labor Committee prepared to vote Tuesday on DeVos’ nomination, Chairman Lamar Alexander is lamenting Democrats’ fierce opposition to President Donald Trump’s pick.

 He says he respects his colleagues and doesn’t question their motives or votes but thinks “their concerns are misplaced.”